Pork Slow Cooker Time: How Long Per Pound for Tender Results

 • Tacos: Use the shredded pork to make tacos with all your favourite toppings.
 Add salsa, guacamole, sour cream, and cilantro for a delicious and customizable meal.

 • Pasta: Add the shredded pork to a creamy pasta sauce for a hearty and flavorful meal.
-Mix the shredded pork with a creamy tomato sauce, Alfredo sauce, or pesto sauce for a comforting and satisfying pasta dish.
+Mix the shredded pork with a creamy tomato sauce, alfredo sauce, or pesto sauce for a comforting and satisfying pasta dish.

 • Soup: Use the leftover pork to add flavour and texture to your favourite soup recipe.
 Add shredded pork to a lentil soup, chili, or chicken noodle soup for extra flavor and protein.